emaildojo/knowledgebase/content/Email Deliverability/understanding-SPF-records-and-how-they-work-with-MX-records-to-prevent-email-spoofing-and-spam.md

 ## How SPF Works

 To understand how SPF works, let's consider a scenario.
-Suppose you receive an email from john@example.com.
+Suppose you receive an email from an email account.
 When the email arrives at your mail server, the server performs an SPF check by looking up the SPF record for the domain example.com.
 The SPF record contains a list of IP addresses or domain names of servers authorized to send emails on behalf of example.com.

 If the sending server's IP address matches any of the authorized IP addresses listed in the SPF record, the email passes the SPF check and is considered legitimate.
 However, if the sending server's IP address does not match any of the authorized IP addresses, the email fails the SPF check, indicating that it may be spoofed or unauthorized.

 ## Combining SPF with MX Records

 While SPF records help determine the legitimacy of the sending server, they do not directly handle the delivery of emails.
-This is where [MX records](https://emaildojo.io/mx-record-lookup) come into play.
+This is where [MX records](https://emaildojo.io/knowledgebase/email-deliverability/introduction-to-mx-record-part-1/) come into play.
 MX records, as we discussed earlier, specify the mail servers responsible for handling incoming emails for a domain.

 When an email is sent, the recipient's mail server checks the SPF record to verify the sending server's authenticity.
 If the email passes the SPF check, the recipient's mail server looks up the MX records for the recipient's domain to determine where to deliver the email.
 The MX records provide the necessary information about the mail servers authorized to receive emails for that domain.
 This ensures that the email reaches the correct destination and helps prevent spam.